topcoder-platform/u-bahn-app/README.md

 You can create a `.env.local` file and provide the above configuration.
 Note that there's more configuration that you can change and you can find this under `src/config.js`.
 The above configurations are the minimum ones, that you need to launch the app successfully.

-Once the configuration is set, you can proceed to deploy.
+Once the configuration is set, you can proceed to deploy

 The code base has been setup using [Create React App](https://github.com/facebook/create-react-app).
 Thus, to start the application locally, you need to first (and only once) run the following command: